The Honors Major

 Including the two 500-level seminars (and their required supplements, HE521 and HE522), Honors students take eleven courses in the major, including HE442, Literary Theory and Criticism.

 The distribution requirements for the Honors Major in English differ slightly from those for the major in English.
 Students interested in the Honors major should consult the requirements listed below and plan their course of study accordingly.

 Required Courses for the Honors Major in English (HEGH):

 - HE333 Shakespeare

 - HE503 Seminar in Arts and Literature and HE521 Honors Supplement I

 - HE504 Seminar in Advanced Topic and HE522 Honors Supplement II

-Honors majors must also take five electives in English that meet the following distribution requirements:
+Honors majors must also take four electives in English that meet the following distribution requirements:

 The English Course Offerings page provides a full list of the courses available in the major.

-ACDEANINST 5420.4C lists current Academy rules and requirements for honors majors.
+ACDEANINST 5420.4D lists current Academy rules and requirements for honors majors.